MissionMarsFourthHorizon/operation-max-old/CSharp/exercise6-MoodDetection.md

     ![exercise6-negativefeedback](./images/exercise6-negativefeedback.png)

-    In the next exercise (7) you will learn how to hand-off the conversation to a human so he can assist the user.
+    In the next exercise (7) you will learn how to hand-off the conversation to a human so they can assist the user.

 ## Further Challenges